FravBox/YagCCs/Tag System Channel/readme.md

 <details><summary>Note about migration</summary>
 <ul>
 <li>Migrating tags makes the admin the author of all tags migrated.</li>
-<li>There is not an easy way to change the author of a tag (you would have to code a separate cc to do this for yourself).</li>
+<li>If you want to change the author of a tag later, I had to code an extra command for that.
+See it in /extras/change tag author.yag</li>
 <li>You must migrate ALL tags.
 If you stop partway through, the system will break and you will have to "delete all" before you can continue.</li>
 <li>Migration and "delete all" do not alter your old tags in any way.</li>
 </ul>